Table of Contents

 Summary for CASL-Compliant Text/SMS

-Sending CASL-Compliant Text/SMS in Canada is something most businesses should consider; as more and more people drop their landlines and rely on simple text messaging for the bulk of their day to day communications, delivering your messages here not only bypasses the noise and clutter of traditional advertising, it puts your message where it can’t possibly be missed.
+Sending CASL-Compliant Text/SMS in Canada is something every Canadian business must consider; as more and more people drop their landlines and rely on simple text messaging for the bulk of their day to day communications, delivering your messages by text message not only bypasses the noise and clutter of traditional advertising, it puts your message where it can’t possibly be missed.

 However, bulk texting is a permission-based advertising channel.